 The results were impressive, to say the least.
 According to eConsultancy they included 650,000 new prospects, 3.6m people taking action and a campaign ROI of 10:1, on a £1.2m media budget.

 This was allied with a jump in “awareness” in the US of 64% - an incredible achievement in anyone’s book.

-Hotel group IHG, which owns the Holiday Inn and Intercontinental chains, began running programmatic ads to encourage users to book direct, rather than with third-party sites like Expedia or Booking.com.
+Hotel group IHG, the parent company that owns the Holiday Inn and Intercontinental chains, began running programmatic ads to encourage users to book directly with them, rather than with third-party sites like Expedia or Booking.com.

-In the travel industry, third-party sites can take commissions of between 15% and 24%, so direct spend can be a huge deal to hotel chains.
+In the travel industry, third-party sites can take commissions of between 15% and 24%, so direct spend can make a huge difference to hotel chains.

 As COO Matt Luscombe told Marketing Week, the campaign was a major success.